How can a company be liquidated in Poland?

 The unexpected additional costs will be covered from a fund specially opened for these actions.

 During the meeting where the decision of liquidation is taken, a company representative is appointed in order to take all the necessary actions to facilitate the liquidation process.
-The duties of the Board of Managers are taken by this liquidator but no action unrelated strictly to the process of liquidation can be taken by it.
+The duties of the Board of Managers are given to this liquidator but no action unrelated strictly to the process of liquidation can be taken by him.

 His first action is announcing the National Court Register about the liquidation decision no later than seven days from his/her appointment.
-The announcement regarding the liquidation is then published in the Monitor Sadowy i Gospodarczy.
+The announcement regarding the liquidation of the Polish company is then published in the Monitor Sadowy i Gospodarczy.

 Besides this, all the known creditors must be announced in written regarding the beginning of the liquidation process.
 In the notification are also presented the conditions of claiming the credits and the maximum day when these requests can be deposited.